localhostd3veloper/noobjs/README.md

 ## Undefined vs Not Defined

-Well as javascript creates a global execution context, It allocates memory to all the declared variables & functions by default, it allocates `undefined` to it. and when the variable assignment line is executed it assigns the respective value to it.
+- Well as javascript creates a global execution context,
+- It allocates memory to all the declared variables & functions
+- By default, it allocates `undefined` to it. and when the variable assignment line is executed it assigns the respective value to it.

-#### Eg- `undefined`
+### Eg `undefined`

 ```javascript
 var a;